 Want to join the team?

-We’re looking for a few scooter/motorcycle/moped lovers to join the team as part-time Coaches.
-Here are some additional details.
+We’re looking for a few folks to join the team — check our open positions here.

 Sometimes people spell our name wrong.
 Now, if we could, we’d be shouting ‘WE LOVE SCOOT!’ from the top of Sutro Tower every day.
 (NOTE: if you’ve actually done this, let us know because that’s awesome!)
 Even then, our friends might still ask, “Wait, how do you spell that?”
 Skoot?
 Scooot?
 Sccot?
 Sccoott?
 Scoot Scoot?
 Scootti?
 Scooy?
 Scoote?
 ScootSF?
 S.C.O.O.T?
 Scootapp?
 Scootnetworks?
 Scoot net?
 Scut?
 Scuut?
 Scüt?
 The Scoot?
 Schooter?
 Xcoot?
 Scott?
 Scoott?
 We’ve heard ‘em all.
 And we’re here to say, let’s keep it simple, and keep it Scoot-y — it’s just how it sounds: Scoot.